Store it, Serve it and Share it

 Check out these Tips and Tricks to Save Money by Reducing Food Waste for more ideas!

 Extra Credit: Support food recovery.
 Food recovery organizations are community groups that collect unused food from supermarkets, restaurants and farms before it gets wasted.
 This food is then donated to food banks, soup kitchens, and other organizations.
-This is your way to help reduce food waste beyond your household!
-You can get involved by volunteering, donating food, and encouraging local businesses to participate.
+Volunteering with a food recovery group is a great way to help reduce food waste beyond your household.
 Find your local group with this handy Food Rescue Locator.